Clair Omar Musser: The Marimba Orchestra

 One of the most notable of Musser's contributions to the world of percussion is his work as a conductor and promoter of large marimba orchestras.
 One of the first of such groups was a 25-piece, all-girl marimba ensemble for a Paramount Pictures event in Chicago.
 In 1933 at the Century of Progress International Exhibition in Chicago, Musser conducted a marimba orchestra of 100 players.
 A special marimba, the "Century of Progress Model" was designed by Musser and produced by the Deagan company.
-Most of Musser's future marimba orchestras would follow a similar model.
-That is, Musser would select players, arrange and write the music, rehearse and conduct the orchestra, and design a special instrument for the group.
-The largest group Musser had ever assembled was an ensemble of 300 players appearing at the "Chicago Fair of 1950," though those were "Chicago area boys and girls who had never had a music lesson before July 12.
+There was a similar project in 1935 with another special marimba, the "King George Model."The largest group Musser had ever assembled was an ensemble of 300 players appearing at the "Chicago Fair of 1950," though those were "Chicago area boys and girls who had never had a music lesson before July 12.
 They will have had a maximum of seven weeks of study by concert time" These students, age 7 to 15, had been offered free marimba lessons at various locations in Chicago by the Chicago Park District in cooperation with Northwestern University and Musser.

-The Deagan Company

-Musser joined the J.C.
-Deagan Company in 1930 as manager of the mallet instrument division.
-Perhaps the most significant development of Deagan instruments under his leadership was in the area of tuning.
-Marimbas and xylophones to this point had a reputation for sounding "out of tune" due to certain inherent features of their design in the absence of modern acoustical theory.
-Musser was a member of the Acoustical Society of America and the Society for the Advancement of Science.
-He understood Fourier's theorem and the applications of that theorem to the tuning of a marimba bar.
-This understanding allowed Musser and the technicians at Deagan to tune not just the fundamental, but also the harmonics of the bar, creating a clear and unmuddled pitch.